Indian Army United Nations peacekeeping missions: Past missions

 (b) Indo-China (1954–70): India provided an Infantry Battalion, 2nd Bn., Guards Regiment, and field teams to support the International Control Commission in Indo-China, comprising three states of Vietnam, Cambodia and Laos.
 Tasks included monitoring, ceasefire and repatriation of prisoners of war, among others.
-A total of 970 officers, 140 JCOs and 6157 other ranks were provided during the period from 1954-1970.
+A total of 970 officers, 140 JCOs and 6157 other ranks were provided during the period from 1954 to 1970.

 (c) Middle East (1956–67): India was part of the United Nations Emergency Force (UNEF), where for the first time armed troop contingents were deployed.
 India's contribution was an infantry battalion and other support elements.
 Over a period of 11 years, 393 officers, 409 JCOs and 12383 other ranks took part in the operations.

 (d) Congo (1960–64) (ONUC): Two infantry Brigades composed of 467 officers, 401 JCOs and 11354 other ranks participated and conducted operations.
 A flight of six Canberra bomber aircraft of the IAF also participated in the operations.
 39 personnel of the Indian contingent laid down their lives.
 Capt GS Salaria was awarded posthumously the Paramvir Chakra for action in Katanga, Southern Congo.

 (e) Cambodia (1992-1993): United Nations Transitional Authority in Cambodia was set up to supervise ceasefire, disarm combatants, repatriate refugees and monitor conduct of free and fair elections.
 A total of 1373 peacekeepers from all ranks of the Indian Army participated.

 (f) Mozambique (1992–94) (ONUMOZ): Two Engineer companies, HQ company, logistics company, staff officers and military observers were provided.
 In all 1083 peacekeepers from all ranks participated.

 (g) Somalia (1993–94) (UNITAF & UNOSOM II): The Indian Navy and Indian Army took active part in UN Operations.
 Indian Army deployed a Brigade Group composed of 5000 personnel from all ranks and the navy deployed four warships.

 (h) Rwanda (1994–96) (UNAMIR): An Infantry Battalion group, a signal company, and engineer company, staff officers and Military Observers were provided.
 Total of 956 from all ranks took part.
 Brigadier Shiva Kumar of the Indian Army (Acting) was the third and final Force Commander of UN troops serving in Rwanda from December 1995-March 1996.

 (i) Angola (1989-1999) (UNAVEM): Besides providing a Deputy Force Commander, an Infantry Battalion group and an engineer company comprising a total of 1014 from all ranks.
 India contributed 10 military observers for UNAVEM I, 25 for UNAVEM II and 20 military observers, 37 SOs, and 30 senior NCOs for UNAVEM III.

 (j) Sierra Leone (1999-2001) (UNAMSIL): Two Infantry Battalion groups, two engineer companies, Quick reaction company, Attack helicopter unit, medical unit and Logistic support in addition to sector HQ and Force Headquarters staff were provided.

 (k) Ethiopia-Eritrea (2006–08) (UNMEE): Indian contribution comprised one infantry battalion group, one construction engineer company and one force reserve company, apart from staffing at various HQs and military observers.